cschanhniem/EnvGuard/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Whether it's bug reports, feature requests, or code contributions, please check out our [Contributing Guidelines](./CONTRIBUTING.md) to get started.
+We appreciate your help in making EnvGuard even better!

 ## 📜 License